ESHVAR289/plug-play-sdk-android/README.md

-# Plug And Play SDK Integration
+# Plug & Play SDK Integration

 Citrus SDK UI is an android Library project for easy integration of citrus pay library to your project.
 It provides all the screens necessary for making a transaction via citrus pay.